Ultimate Guide To WordPress RSS

 RSS Post Importer

-RSS Post Importer will fetch an RSS feed and publish the full article content of each feed item as a separate post.
+RSS Post Importer fetches an RSS feed and publishes the full article content of each feed item as a standalone post.

 For more details, go here: